The 55 Best Ways to Boost Your Metabolism

 It takes the body extra effort to break down whole grains than more refined and processed grains, like the flour ordinarily used to make bread and pasta.
 You can help keep your metabolic rate elevated by consuming foods that the body has to work harder to digest.
 Your go-tos are whole foods that are also rich in fiber.
-We’re talking brown rice, oatmeal, quinoa, sprouted grain breads and more of the Best Complex Carbs for Weight Loss.
+We’re talking brown rice, oatmeal, quinoa, and sprouted grain breads.

 three hours a day